department-of-veterans-affairs/voicebot/research/2023-03-User Test Plan B/research-Test Plan B.md

-# Research Plan for Voicebot User Test Plan B: Dialogflow Prototype, March/April 2023
+# Research Plan for Voicebot User Test Plan B: Dialogflow Prototype, May 2023

 ### Background
 The VBA Voicebot team seeks to use human-centered design (HCD) research methods to evaluate Veteran expectations and desired experiences for a VBA Voicebot for telephony, specifically its disability compensation claims status related content and information, as well as PACT Act claim general information.